What you need know when selling

 Further, it will also be harder for you to evidence your reliance if there is no clear record of the representation made and the Contract is the best place for such a record.

 Stamp Duty and Other Costs

-The State Revenue Office have a number of calculators available on their website.
-Sharrock Pitman Legal have an app which includes information on Commercial Property and Conveyancing.
+The State Revenue Office has a number of calculators available on their website.
+Sharrock Pitman Legal has an app which includes information on Commercial Property and Conveyancing.
 This free app is available for download from the App Store or Google Play.
 Search SPL Biz Guide.